puffin/dotfiles/README.md

 # Dotfiles

 This is a collection of vim, tmux, and zsh configurations.
 This setup works for me, a DevOps engineer on macOS.
-It might not works for you but you can steal ideas from this and if you like, contribute back to it!
+It mights not works for you but you can steal ideas from this and if you like, contribute back to it!

 ![A screenshot of the dotfiles setup](screenshot.png)